yarmiganosca/consul-watch-renderer/README.md

   ]
 }
 ```
 and that's it!
-If you must use it yourself on the command line (for testing perhaps), here's a way to do that:
+If you must use it yourself on the command line (for testing a particular template perhaps), here's a way to do that:
 ```shell
 $ consul-watch-renderer template destination < <(cat file.json)
 ```